“Knowledge is power.” -Sir Francis Bacon

 To key to maintaining a high “Rate of Return” is Risk Management.

-There are different layers to risk management, as follows:
+After controlling for Bad Risk, there are 8 different layers to conservative risk management, as follows:

 The way to manage Specific Risk is to have as many different qualified professional traders as possible, each with non-correlated trading strategies.
 If having just one single trader is 100% Specific Risk, then you can reduce that risk by 90% if you simply have 10 qualified traders that meet your trading parameters.
 We have found some traders who have account minimums as low as $1,000.
 This means it is possible to have at least 4 different traders working for you while having as low as $5,000 at risk.
 Remember, the goal is to have as many high performing professional traders a possible, be it 10, 15, or more strategies working for you in your portfolio, depending on how much capital you have (incidentally, when someone tries to learn how to trade on their own, they typically only are learning one single trading strategy, so becoming an arm-chair trader is not very wise, from a risk management perspective, and it is not the highest and best use of your time, talents, and resources if you can find other traders who can generate higher returns more consistently than you can).